 On April 28, 1962, 435 Marlborough was acquired from Katherine Gilgunn by Franklyn G. Bill and Sidney R. Handler, trustees of the C & S Realty Trust.
 They continued to operate it as a lodging house.

 In November of 1965, Franklyn Bill and Sidney Handler acquired 432 Marlborough.

 On November 24, 1975, 435 Marlborough was purchased from Franklyn Bill and Sidney Handler by Roger E. Cole of Stoneham.
 In April of 1978, he purchased 432 Marlborough from them.

 On October 15, 1981, 435 Marlborough was purchased from Roger Cole by Charles C. Patsos, trustee of the 435 Marlborough Street Trust.

 In 1991, the building was damaged by fire.
 It remained vacant for the next four years.

 In August of 1994, Charles Patsos applied for permission to legalize the occupancy as a multiple dwelling (noting that it had been occupied as fifteen studio apartments “at least since the present applicant purchased the subject property”) and to convert it into nine apartments.
 He subsequently modified the project and in October of 1994, he filed for (and subsequently received) permission to convert the property into six apartments.

-The property changed hands and in June of 2004 was purchased by Matthew C. Bailey, trustee of the 435 Marlborough Street Realty Trust.
+On June 1, 2004, 435 Marlborough was purchased from Peter Bailey by Matthew C. Bailey, trustee of the 435 Marlborough Street Realty Trust.

-In August of 2004, he converted the property into six condominium units, the 435 Marlborough Street Condominium.
+On August 31, 2004, he converted the property into six condominium units, the 435 Marlborough Street Condominium.